 You will receive your feedback via the University’s Virtual Online Learning Environment (Moodle), and you are also welcome to discuss the feedback with your tutors.

 Your first year gives you a broad introduction to the approaches of the study of religion.
-You are also introduced to a number of religious traditions, including African religions, Judaism, Christianity, Islamic traditions, Buddhism and Hinduism.
+You will also be introduced to a number of religious traditions, including African religions, Judaism, African Christianity, Global Christianity, Islamic traditions and Hinduism.

 Religious Studies equips you to enter a range of careers.
 It prepares you to go on to become a religious education teacher at a primary or secondary level through the study of a Post Graduate Certificate in Education (PGCE), which is offered at Liverpool Hope University.